Jc-hx/custom-torch/README.md

 ## 📝 Prerequisites

-1. Android 13 or higher
+1. Android 13 or higher.
-2. Camera2 torchStrenght API
+2. Camera2 torchStrenght API.
 3. Only tested on p7p atm.

-## 🔽 Download

-Soon..
-You can compile the app with Flutter for now.

 ## 🛠️ Building app from source